Skip to content

 1. Are there side effects of high‑dose supplements?

-If the dosage taken is too high, you may experience stomach upset or blood thinning as a result.
+If the dosage taken is too high, you may experience stomach upset.
 Do not take high doses of any medication or supplement without checking with your physician.

 1. Can omega‑3 help with scalp eczema?